Gizra/entity_validator/README.md

   }
 ```

-You can see that the *validateTitleText* method checking the length of the
+The *validateTitleText* method checking the length of the string.
-string.
-You can also see that the the text we set as an error did not pass
+You can see that the text we set as an error did not passed through t().
+That's
-through t().
-That's correct.
-When displaying the errors to the user, by default,
+correct.
+When displaying the errors to the user, by default, the text will
-the text is passed via t().
-We get to this part later.
+passed through t().
+We'll get to this part later.

-Another handler is the pre-process handler:
+Another handler type is the pre-process handler:
 ```php
   /**
    * Overrides EntityValidateBase::getFieldsInfo().